jparrott06/ChirpyApp/README.md

     - rendering issues with importing our components made for a lot of time spent refactoring our codebase
   - Deciding on our Tech Stack:
     - Both developers have some experience with React, and Jacob has used the MERN stack in the past
-    - We will reach a decision within the next week or two to decide on a stack, taking into account pros/cons of different technologies and our requirements
-    - This will also help us from a design and organizational perspective once we know the BackEnd techologies we will be utilizing
+    - While this application was built using ejs and express, we hope to continue/move it to Vue or React in the future so we can continue to practice the skills we learned in this class and get more experience with building a social media style platform.
   - Peer programming was extremely effective when trouble-shooting a single page and figuring out sizing/styling
     - we anticipate using this strategy again for larger/more complex files as we integrate this Chirpy webapp FE design into a full-stack application.
-  - I met with the TA and he made a great point about certain css libraries/frameworks overwriting and competing with one another
-    - This can be a good heuristic to use for solving difficult or odd issues with styling especially
-  - <b>ASSIGNMENT 4:</b> See Report in repo for updated info regarding this topic

 - ### <b><i><u>Extras and Goodies</u></i></b>
-  - HINT: Click the Chirpy bird icon on the signup.html page
+  - HINT: Click the Chirpy bird icon on the signup page
-  - Check out the background image on signup.html
+  - Check out the background image on signup, profile, edit profile, and new chirp pages
-  - Hover over buttons to see color changes and transitions
+  - Hover over buttons to see color changes and transitions (look at search bar too and hover over search icon)
-  - Click on the Searchbox on home.html
-  - <b>ASSIGNMENT 4:</b> See Report in repo for updated info regarding this topic
+  - Check out the cool birds moving in the home header
+  - Look at the modals we've included in the 'See Chirps' portion of the trending table on the home page and 'Following/Folders' portion on profile page.
+  - Hover over the comment, like, retweet, and share buttons on the home page chirps.
     - Implemented all requirements
-    - Used bcrypt to hash and salt passwords